ifurusato/radiozoa/README.md

 motor PID controllers.
 For smoother execution, an exponential moving average is applied to the power outputs to eliminate timing jitter and erratic motor changes.

-The software implementation is optimized for MicroPython, using low-allocation routines and minimal thread locking to prevent runtime latency spikes during garbage collection.

 The MotorController executes forward velocity kinematics, taking a desired body-level velocity vector (vx, vy, omega) and mapping it directly to individual wheel velocities: